Months of QA, completed in hours with OwlityAI.

 Trend 4: Autonomous testing for non-traditional applications

-Technology evolves in the blink of an eye, and testing expands accordingly — autonomous testing, in particular.
+Technology evolves in the blink of an eye, and testing expands accordingly — autonomous testing, in particular, is one of the new trends in testing gaining momentum.
 Among zones for growth for QA engineers are testing advanced environments, like Internet of Things (IoT), artificial intelligence (AI) systems, and augmented/virtual reality (AR/VR).
 They bring up the next-level challenges that AI testing tools are supposed to address.

 How it relates